-By default, sudo will only log the command it explicitly runs.
+Please note that sudo will normally only log the command it explicitly runs.
 If a user runs a command such as sudo su or sudo sh, subsequent commands run from that shell are not subject to sudo's security policy.
 The same is true for commands that offer shell escapes (including most editors).
 If I/O logging is enabled, subsequent commands will have their input and/or output logged, but there will not be traditional logs for those commands.
 Because of this, care must be taken when giving users access to commands via sudo to verify that the command does not inadvertently give the user an effective root shell.
-For information on ways to address this, see the Preventing shell escapes section in sudoers(5).
+For more information, please see the Preventing shell escapes section in sudoers(5).